Event Handling

 }

+To publish Events, we will be using EventBus.
 EventBus is available in your Dependency Container by default, just like Command and Query buses.
-You may use Ecotone's feature to inject it directly into your Command Handler's method.
+You may use Ecotone's invocation control, to inject Event Bus directly into your Command Handler:

 Multiple Subscriptions